mckeeh3/akka-typed-java-cluster-sharding/README.md

 ### The Cluster Dashboard ###

 Please see [The Cluster Dashboard](https://github.com/mckeeh3/akka-typed-java-cluster-singleton#the-cluster-dashboard) in the Cluster Singleton project.
+This project starts with the prior Akka Cluster Singleton project then adding an Akka Cluster Sharding example.
+Therefore all of the documentation of the prior project also applies to this project.

 ### The Cluster Sharding Viewer ###